DJSeb/kernel-shark-sebanek-gh-mirror/Devlog.md

 It is a bit of a messy way, but it is the most straightforward to understand in code and it happens only once per load, so it's not terribly inefficent.

+## 2025-03-21

+A few improvements to existing functionalities were finalised in couplebreak's branch and the branch was merged into development, as other improvements will only be bug fixes, maybe slight readability improvements.

+Work has started on nap rectangles' own plugin, which should hopefully be just a lot of copying, renaming and CMake writing.
+At least we will be more SRP-friendly.

+There have also been slight corrections done in Stacklook, as some functions were needlessly complicated, others didn't need to exist at all.
+Nothing major though, as that wasn't the branch's goal - even so, these changes should have been done on development branch.

+...

+A quick mistake was fixed - if there are no ftrace/kernel_stack events, there is no point in searching for them, so any such searches will return a nullptr.